ceramic-sf/quick-boi-source/bolq.md

 A future civilisation will always have some problem to be addressed.
 ```

 A utopia has no problems.
-However, everything is [fallable](#fallabalism) and so there will never be such a place.
+However, everything is [fallible](#fallibilism) and so there will never be such a place.
 There will always be problems.
 This is a direction in which to more and provides a basis for [morality](#moral-knowledge).
 In any near-utopia, there will always be errors to correct.

-*Perfect utopias are refuted by fallabalism.
+*Perfect utopias are refuted by fallibilism.
 Working on problems is a basis for morality.*

 ### Problems are inevitable, problems are soluble